We’re here for you.

 • Armidale Hospital: (02) 6776 9622

-LGBTQ+ Inclusion + Support
+LGBTQIASB+ Inclusion + Support

 UNEMSA is committed to embracing diversity and eliminating all forms of discrimination in medical and tertiary education.
 We welcome all people irrespective of ethnicity, lifestyle choice, faith, sexual orientation and gender identity, and celebrate diversity, individuality, and equality.